I Go to Extremes: Reception

-The song reached the top ten in the US at number six and reached number 70 on the UK Singles Chart.
-A live version of the song appeared on his album, 2000 Years: The Millennium Concert.

-Dennis Hunt of The Los Angeles Times believed the song was the highlight of the album, saying that it was the only song that wasn't "tainted by a social message."
-The Fresno Bee sarcastically says "Oh, Billy, stop it - you're just soooo extreme!
+Dennis Hunt of The Los Angeles Times believed the song was the highlight of the album, saying that it was the only song that wasn't "tainted by a social message".
+The Fresno Bee sarcastically says "Oh, Billy, stop it – you're just soooo extreme!
 Have your machine call my machine, and we'll do this extreme thing together."
 The Pittsburgh Post-Gazette said of the song, "I realized a lot of rock critics must have tin ears.
 Why else would they pan Billy Joel?"
-Jan DeKnock of The Chicago Tribune believed that the song was "another sure-fire winner from his [Joel's] "Storm Front" LP."
+Jan DeKnock of The Chicago Tribune believed that the song was "another sure-fire winner from his [Joel's] 'Storm Front' LP".
 Robb Frederick of The Daily Collegian believed that the song "shows remorse for a moodiness which almost reaches the degree of schizophrenia".
-John MCalley of Rolling Stone called the song "hard-driving", and thought the character in the song was "futilely [trying] to account to his girlfriend for his inconsistent moods and wavering confidence."
+John MCalley of Rolling Stone called the song "hard-driving", and thought the character in the song was "futilely [trying] to account to his girlfriend for his inconsistent moods and wavering confidence".
 The Miami Herald believed that the song had potential to be a "great" song, but was still disappointed.
-Stephen Thomas Erlewine of Allmusic believed that the song was one of the strongest songs of the album, also calling it "catchy."
+Stephen Thomas Erlewine of Allmusic believed that the song was one of the strongest songs of the album, also calling it "catchy".
 Matthew Bernstein of The Boston Globe believes that it's a great work-out song.